Last Updated on November 3, 2020

 Version 1 of the US Department of Defense (DoD) Cyber Maturity Model Certification (CMMC) framework and audit program has been publicly available since January 31, 2020.
 But when will CMMC requirements start showing up in RFPs?
 When will auditing start and how will it look?

-We recently got the latest update on these and many related questions from Katie Arrington, Special Assistant to the Assistant Secretary of Defense for Acquisition for Cyber and the DoD’s point person for the CMMC rollout.
+We got the latest update on these and many related questions from Katie Arrington, Special Assistant to the Assistant Secretary of Defense for Acquisition for Cyber and the DoD’s point person for the CMMC rollout.
 We were honored to have Katie as our guest for the opening episode of Pivot Point Security’s new The Virtual CISO Podcast.

 According to Katie, because the new CMMC program “will cost money and will impact the US economy,” there will be public comment leading up to a DFARS rule change.
 This won’t take place before October 2020, so no CMMC requirements can appear in RFPs prior to then.
 Once the DFARS rule change is in place, the DoD will gradually apply CMMC requirements, most likely starting with a chosen subset of contracts.

 “In practice, it will be a gradual process spanning several years before all the DoD’s supply chain is CMMC-certified.”